calleo/gacd-project-1/README.md

 * Add the subject/person to each line of the tidy data set.
 That way each line can easily be tied to one of the 30 volounteers
 * Aggregate the data per activity and subject, using the mean-function.
 As a result each subject will have as many lines in the file as activities, each showing the mean of all measurements for that particular subject/activity combination over the complete time series.
 * To simplify usage of the tidy data set, the column headers names are adjusted.
 All parenthesis "()" are removed and dashes and underscores "-" "_" replaced with dots ".".

+To create the tidy data set using the raw data, the function runAnalysis() should be executed.
+This function expects a sub directory named "UCI HAR Dataset" in the current working directory, containing the raw data set.
+This sub directory will be created when extracting the zip-file "UCI HAR Dataset.zip", which can be obtained from the URL mentioned in chapter "Study Design".
+A new tidy dataset will be created and saved in the current working directory, with the file name "tidy.txt".

 ### Code book